chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-10k.md

 #### Entry

-Pre-entry £16 for England Athletics affiliated runners; £18 for unaffiliated runners.
+Pre-entry £TBC for England Athletics affiliated runners; £TBC for unaffiliated runners.

 Minimum age 15 on the day

-**Online entry for the 2025 race has closed but there will be a small number of places available on the day.**

 Entry on the day will be available for an additional £2 if entry limit of 300 not reached.
 In 2024 and 2025 the race sold out well before the race.